 All doctors have a shared care system with local hospitals.
 Antenatal clinics are held by the community midwifery team.
 Ask reception for details.

 Baby Clinics : Held at Nightingale Primary Care Centre

 Full developmental screening is undertaken by each child's individual doctor and health visitor.

-The practice nurses run the immunisation clinic on a Tuesday morning from 10.30 a.m.
 All babies receive their first set of immunisations at eight weeks of age, followed by second and third doses at four weekly intervals.
-These immunisations provide protection against diphtheria, tetanus, polio, whooping cough and hemophilias influenza type B, pneumonia and meningitis C. We can also immunise children at other times please ask Reception to book an appointment for your child.
+These immunisations provide protection against diphtheria, tetanus, polio, whooping cough and hemophilias influenza type B, pneumonia and meningitis C. Please contact Reception to book an appointment for your child.

 Young Persons and Adult Immunisations

 We recommend that all adults should have a tetanus booster every 10 years to a maximum of five.
 Any woman who may be thinking of having children should consider having a blood test to check that they are still protected against German measles (rubella).

 Pneumovax (protects against a major cause of pneumonia) will be offered to all patients over 65 and all patients at risk.

 Flu Clinics - Please phone to book an appointment if you are eligible for a flu vaccination.